sfinx13/demo-generator/slides/slideshow.md

 Introduced with [PEP 255](https://peps.python.org/pep-0255/), generator are a special kind of object implementing iterator

-An iterator object implements thses methods:
+An iterator object implements theses methods:

 | Methods        |   Description           |
 ----------|--------------|